 In 2006 the National Animal Health Forum was established by a group of concerned veterinarians and animal production groups.
 There was a need for a forum whereby veterinarians together with the animal production groups could liaise with government regarding animal disease control matters.
-In 2010 the National Animal Health Forum was briefly inactive whereby it was re-established in 2011 and meeting again on a regular basis with Department of Agriculture Land Reform and Rural Development (Previously Forestry and Fisheries.
+In 2010 the National Animal Health Forum was briefly inactive whereby it was re-established in 2011 and meeting again on a regular basis with Department of Agriculture Land Reform and Rural Development (Previously Forestry and Fisheries – DAFF).

 The agenda of the National Animal Health Forum meetings contains topics of discussion that vary from the Veterinary Strategy Plan, and the Northern Livestock Border Fence to various diseases including Brucellosis, Bovine Tuburculosis, Ovine Johne’s disease, African Horse Sickness, Bovine Malignant Catarrhal fever and Peste des petits ruminants.
 Matters gets resolved through continued positive liaison with the Department of Agriculture Land Reform and Rural Development, the Provincial Agricultural Departments and other national departments.